OpenDataLiteracy/WSL-AMF/notes/0-collection-dev-notes.md

 9. Standardize department names and choose either 'data_provided_by' or 'Originator'
 10. Improve Titles and Descriptions
  * Include spatial and temporal indicators, no acronyms, description = why and how
 11. Write better prompts for metadata elements in upload sections- help users add appropriate metadata.
+May not be possible in Socrata.

 *The Bulletin Board Strategy*